 |EDSL A410||Speech Science||3|

 |EDSL A411||Neurological Foundations of Speech and Hearing||3|

-A total of 24 credits is required for the certificate.
+A minimum of 24 credits is required for the certificate.

 Program Student Learning Outcomes